It is a seemingly simple bodily function that can have profound effects on our well being.

 Chronic pain and sleep disturbance can turn into a cycle that’s difficult to break.
 So, it may take three to four weeks of trying these techniques before you begin to see a noticeable improvement in your sleep.
 During the first two weeks, your sleep may actually worsen before it improves, but improved sleep may lead to less pain intensity and improved mood.

-Remember, there are major medical problems that can cause sleep problems including heart disease, depression, obesity and diabetes, so it is a good idea to discuss any sleeping problem that recurs or persists for longer than a few weeks with your primary physician.
+Remember, there are major medical problems that can cause sleep problems, including heart disease, depression, obesity, and diabetes, so it is a good idea to discuss any sleeping problem that recurs or persists for longer than a few weeks with your primary physician.